W (Script) Wax Sealer

 Provenance: Jerry McCann Collection

 Our subject jar has a tooled applied lip.
 The closure is a grooved ring wax sealer mouth finish and comes with an early unmarked tin cap.
-The jars are typically found in aqua with rare yellow and citron quarts reported.
+The jars are typically found in aquamarine with rare yellow-green (citron) quarts reported.
 Our blue example is exceptionally rare.

 There are quite a few earlier variants of this type of script “W” wax sealer jar that are primarily embossed “L & W” on the front in somewhat crude script lettering that stands for Lorenz & Wightman.